FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 }"
 ```

 `uptr(arg0)` tells bpftrace that PostgreSQL's USDT argument points into userspace.
-On current bpftrace, `delete` returns the removed value, so assigning it to `$removed` avoids a discarded-value warning.
+Current bpftrace returns the removed value from `delete`, so I assign it to `$removed` to avoid a warning.

 ```console
 Attached 8 probes